JamesXYu/TRA_3Dradiation/README.md

 - **Emitters**: Surfaces that emit thermal radiation (have temperature)
 - **Receivers**: Surfaces that measure incoming radiation
 - **Inert**: Non-participating surfaces (block radiation but don't emit/receive)
-- **Planes**: Flat rectangular surfaces that can be positioned and rotated in 3D space

 ---